vipul-gupta13/docker/docs/UnderstandingContainers.md

 ## What is a container?
 Container can be summed up as ~~mini computers~~ or I should say mini operating systems, that have all the software dependencies, packages & environment settings that required to run your application flawlessly.
 It is like creating a service for your application, that can be installed and used whenever and wherever you want.
 And, you can have multiple containers in a single machine and containers are completely isolated from one another as well as from the host machine.

+Also, containers unlike VM's use the host machine OS kernel.

 Here you may ask, isn't that everything that a virtual machine provides, then why should I use containers, so to get the answer of this question, I would say "*Go google it*".

 ## Why containers should be used?